outstand/lambit/readme.md

 })
 ```

-You will need to attach this function to three out of the four triggers on your CloudFront distribution: `viewer-request`, `origin-request` and `viewer-response`.
+You will need to attach this function to three out of the four triggers on your CloudFront distribution:
+`viewer-request` `origin-request` `viewer-response`

 If you want to write some custom code in your Lambda function to run alongside Lambchop, just initialize it inside your function after you've done your thing: